watermint/toolbox/docs/commands/dropbox-team-teamfolder-archive.md

 # dropbox team teamfolder archive

-Archive team folder (Irreversible operation)
+Archive a team folder to make it read-only while preserving all content and access history (Irreversible operation)

+Converts active team folders to archived status, making them read-only while preserving all content and permissions.
+Use for completed projects, historical records, or compliance requirements.
+Archived folders can be reactivated if needed.

 # Security